keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Function as the right-hand man to the director and complete any other tasks that the director might need done.
 * Onboard new employees to tools such as Todoist, Workflowy, CampusNet, etc.
 * Attend meetings as directed.
-* Edits podcasts and uploads them to Soundcloud.
+* Edits podcasts and uploads them to SoundCloud.
     * This automatically uploads the podcast to other platforms.
 * Oversee and arrange travel needs for Keelan.

 ### Digital Communications Specialist - Meridith Graves

 #### Role:
 To be the voice of the CGCS through social media, the CGCS's blog, and other digital platforms.
 This role includes managing the WordPress site, social media, and contact with students, writers, and professors.
-This role is a hybrid role that is mostly behind the camera, but does interact with the above to produce material for the CGCS.
+This is a hybrid role that is mostly behind the camera but does interact with the above to produce material for the CGCS.

 #### Responsibilities:
 * Post on social media.